 Although a fentanyl overdose is potentially fatal, a drug called naloxone has been proven as an effective life-saving treatment if it is administered shortly after the overdose occurs.

-When you go through rehab for an addiction to fentanyl, the withdrawal symptoms can be severe.
-The drug’s addictive qualities are powerful and depending on how much and how often you use fentanyl, it may be very difficult to overcome your addiction without a fully supervised medical detox program.
+When you go through withdrawal for an addiction, the symptoms can be severe.
+The drug’s addictive qualities are powerful, and depending on how much and how often you use fentanyl, it may be very difficult to overcome your addiction without a fully supervised medical detox program.

-As you begin to withdraw from fentanyl, you are likely to experience physical and mental symptoms – anxiety, agitation, sweating, aches and pains, and general restless and tiredness.
-Later, as you progress through withdrawal, the symptoms may become more severe – nausea, vomiting, cramping, diarrhea and spasms.
+Our fentanyl rehab is prepared to help you detox from fentanyl safely.
+As you begin to withdraw from fentanyl, you are likely to experience physical and mental symptoms like anxiety, agitation, sweating, aches, pains, and general restless and tiredness.
+Later, as you progress through withdrawal, the symptoms may become more severe.
+They might go on to include:

 Your treatment for fentanyl addiction also may include behavioral therapy modalities, to help identify and address any underlying mental health disorders that could contribute to your addiction.
 Through group therapy sessions, one-on-one counseling and other behavioral treatment options, we help you develop a deeper understanding of your addiction to fentanyl and give you the tools and life skills you need to remain sober for the long term.